lfariabr/z-project/README.md

 # Zero Dopamine

-> A no-BS motivational SaaS app that delivers raw, discipline-first messages to help you fight dopamine addiction and **get after it**.
+> A no-BS motivational app that delivers raw, discipline-first content to help you fight dopamine addiction and **get after it**.
 Delivered via web and email.
 Gritty.
 Unfiltered.
 Built for serious doers.

 ---

 ## Project Overview

-**Goggins Mode** is a full-stack SaaS built with the MERN stack + Stripe + Resend integration.
+**Goggins Mode** is a full-stack app built with the MERN stack + Resend integration.
 It serves one mission: deliver cold, hard motivation in the voice of your inner savage — *no hype, no fluff*.

 - 🕒 Daily/weekly/monthly motivational quotes